Cuboids, Rectangular Prisms and Cubes

 - They are all cuboids!

-Note: The name "cuboid" comes from "cube" and -oid (which means "similar to, or resembling") and so indicates "it is like a cube".
+The name "cuboid" comes from "cube" and -oid (which means similar to, or resembling) and so says "it is like a cube".

 Another use of -oid is when we talk about the Earth being a spheroid (not exactly a sphere, but close).